Southwest Paintings NOT by Teresa Bernard

 Proof of Authenticity

 Certificate of Authenticity Furthermore, I provide a custom-designed Certificate of Authenticity for each of my paintings.
-This is something you won’t get with any of the southwest paintings by this imposter.
+This is something you won’t get with any of the southwest paintings by the imposter.

-The truth is they have absolutely no proof at all.
+The truth is, they have absolutely no proof at all.
 You just have to take their word for it.
-They end the conversation when you push back on them about the matter too.
-This is further proof something is amiss, and they know it but don’t care.
+They end the conversation when you question them about the matter too.
+This is further evidence that something is amiss, and they know it but don’t care.
 They just want to make a buck at someone else’s expense.

 Made in China